Personalizing websites with dynamic content layouts

 Further, tracking each user’s buying preferences enables retailers to efficiently manage the flurry of visual factors that typically go into product descriptions, such as color, price, and rating.
 Presenting all this information at once on your product grid can distract your visitors from the element of the purchase that means the most to them.

 If a user has a demonstrated interest in price, then that can be highlighted above all else in the product presentation.
-To illustrate, one of our clients discovered that not showing color options upfront and displaying ratings only on hover to cost-benefit shoppers led to significant increase in AOV, RPV, and Conversion rate.
+To illustrate, one of our clients discovered that not showing color options upfront and displaying ratings only on hover to cost-benefit shoppers led to a significant increase in average order value (AOV), RPV, and conversion rate.

 Bottom line: Personalizing your product grid according to individual buying preferences expedites and maximizes the purchase, as it presents your offerings in the exact way your shoppers want to see them and brings them one step closer to checkout.